 HERITAGE HIGHLIGHTS: A true London icon

 When the Roman city of Londinium was founded on the banks of the River Thames there was only one river crossing, linking the Roman city to the south bank of the river.
-For centuries London Bridge remained the only way across the river, unless you hired a boat.
-As the city grew and expanded, more bridges were built, but these were erected west of London Bridge, while the area east of the bridge became a bust port, with docks lining the riverside.
+For centuries London Bridge remained the only way across the river unless you hired a boat.
+As the city grew and expanded, more bridges were built, but these were erected west of London Bridge, while the area east of the bridge became a busy port, with docks lining the riverside.

 The East End of London grew in population, in part because of the busy port area, and the need for another bridge to serve eastern London became urgent.
 In 1876 the City of London Corporation launched a competition for a new bridge design; one that would cause minimal disruption to existing river traffic.
 More than 50 design ideas were submitted, but the winning entry was not chosen until 1884.

 The design was a cooperative project between John Wolfe Barry and the City of London Architect, Horace Jones.
 The shape of the bridge, now familiar the world over, was composed of twin towers, with a central section that could be raised to allow tall ships to sail through the central section of the waterway.
 This type of bridge is what is called a 'bascule' design, from the French word for see-saw.
 The 'bascules' are powered by massive pumping engines, building steam pressure to power an hydraulic lift system.

 The original steam engines have been replaced by oil and electric engines, but the hydraulic-driven bascule system is still original.
 The original engines and accumulators are still in place, in the Victorian Engine Room area of the Tower Bridge Exhibition.

 To create the bridge, two huge piers were sunk into the mud of the riverbed to support the new bridge.
 Bridge construction took 8 years, and the hard work of 432 construction labourers to complete and used 11,000 tons of steel for the framework of the towers and walkways.